vivanova97/SCV_Git_PR/Git_Instructions.md

 ## 8. Ignoring Files
 A .gitignore file is used to tell Git which files or directories it should ignore and not track changes for.

 Git is a version control system that helps manage changes to files and directories over time.
+Sometimes, however, there are files or directories in a project that you don't want Git to track, such as temporary files, log files, build artifacts, or sensitive data like passwords or API keys.

+By adding these files or directories to the .gitignore file, you can tell Git to ignore them and not include them in the commit history.
+This helps keep your repository clean and prevents unnecessary clutter and conflicts.

+You may add a .gitignore file to your project using the interface of your preferred IDE (Visual Studio Code, PyCharm, etc.) or your terminal.
+To create a .gitignore file though your terminal, navigate to your project directory via the terminal and use `touch .gitignore`.

+To add files or directories to your .gitignore file type `echo filename >> .gitignore`.